Low frequency: Experimental and amateur

 The world record distance for a two-way contact is over 10,000 km from near Vladivostok to New Zealand.

-As well as conventional Morse code many operators use very slow computer-controlled Morse code (QRSS) or specialized digital communications modes.
+As well as conventional Morse code many operators use very slow computer-controlled Morse code (so-called "QRSS") or specialized digital communications modes.

 The UK allocated a 2.8 kHz sliver of spectrum from 71.6 kHz to 74.4 kHz beginning in April 1996 to UK amateurs who applied for a Notice of Variation to use the band on a noninterference basis with a maximum output power of 1 Watt ERP.
-This was withdrawn on 30 June 2003 after a number of extensions in favor of the European-harmonized 136 kHz band.
+This was withdrawn on 30 June 2003 after a number of extensions in favor of the cross-European standard 136 kHz band.

 Very slow Morse Code from G3AQC in the UK was received 3275 mi away, across the Atlantic Ocean, by W1TAG in the US on 21-22 November 2001 on 72.401 kHz.